simonwxzhang/simonwxzhang.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a Senior Analyst at RBC on the Loss Mitigation team under Portfolio Management and Credit Strategies.
-My team uses data driven strategies and predictive analytics to reduce losses for RBC retail portfolio.
+I am a Senior Analyst at RBC on the Loss Mitigation team within Portfolio Management and Credit Strategies.
+My team uses data driven strategies and predictive analytics to reduce losses for the RBC retail portfolio.

 ### More Information